jbossios/python-tutorial/Python-tutorial-extension/How_To_Make_A_Package/README.md

 The additional ```__init__.py``` file within MyPackage/ contains:

 ```
-from .package.main import main
+from .example_subpackage.main import main
 ```

 This allows to import main from outside the MyPackage folder, i.e. to do the following:

 ```
-from MyPackage.package.main import main as sqrt
+from MyPackage.example_subpackage.main import main as sqrt
 ```

 as used in ```use_package.py``` located outside MyPackage/.